Mutula Kilonzo Jnr

-Junior Mutula Kilonzo (born 23 October 1975) is a Kenyan politian and lawyer and the current Governor of Makueni County.
+Junior Mutula Kilonzo (born 23 October 1975) is a Kenyan politician and lawyer and the current Governor of Makueni County.
 He is a member and chair of the Wiper Democratic Movement, and was elected as the second Senator of Makueni County in a by-election in July 2013, after the demise of his father Mutula Kilonzo.
 Serving as the second Governor for Makueni County since August 2022, he is married to Anita Mutula and they have two children.

 Early life and education

 Mutula Kilonzo Jnr was born in Nairobi in 1975.
 He was born to Mutula Kilonzo and his first wife.
 He is a brother to Kethi Kilonzo and Wanza Kilonzo.
 Since his father remarried, he has stepbrothers.
 For his secondary school education, he studied at Milimani Secondary in Nairobi.
 He earned his Bachelor of Laws (LLB) degree from Dr. Ambedkar College, Nagpur.